 One might reject quidditism about consciousness even if one accepts structuralism about physics and realism about quiddities.
 For example, one might combine the latter two theses with a dualist theory on which quiddities categorically ground the most basic physical dispositions physics describes but are not relevant to consciousness (perhaps on this theory consciousness is fundamental and not constituted by anything).
 By contrast, according to quidditism about consciousness, quiddities play both of those roles.

-One could identify Russellian monism with the conjunction of all three core theses, where each thesis could be explicated in different ways, resulting in different varieties of the theory (see sections 1.2 and 4).
-For present purposes, that characterization will suffice.
-(But see below; and for an alternative characterization, see Pereboom 2011: 89; cf. Alter and Nagasawa 2012: 71–72.)
+One could identify Russellian monism with the conjunction of all three core theses, where each thesis could be explicated in different ways, resulting in different varieties of the theory.
+For present purposes, that characterization will suffice (see below, sections 1.2 and 4; for an alternative characterization, see Pereboom 2011: 89; cf. Alter and Nagasawa 2012: 71–72.)

 1.2 Varieties of Russellian Monism